Welcoming More Faithful at Public Masses, the Need for Mass Volunteers, and Changes to Adoration

 - We have marked the entry in six-foot increments to provide the appropriate social distance.

 - Upon entering the building, your name will be checked off the registration list.
 If you are not registered, you will be asked to leave.

 - All must wear a mask.

 - Your temperature will be taken with a non-contact thermometer.
-If your temp is 100 or under, it is fine for COVID.
-A person with a temperature of 100.01 or higher must leave and is encouraged to contact their healthcare provider.
+If your temp is less than 100, it is fine for COVID.
+A person with a temperature of 100 or higher must leave and is encouraged to contact their healthcare provider.

 - All must sanitize their hands upon entry and exit.

 - You will be escorted to a pew that has been marked for distancing (family members may sit together).
 Each person in your family must be registered and is included in the limit of 20 for weekday Mass or 150 for weekend Mass.